ATHABASCA UNIVERSITY

 Graduate tuition fees:

 Source: Athabasca University.
 Based on 120-credit program (30 credits per year or 3-credits for 10 courses).
 Fees for undergraduate programs are in arts and humanities.
-Fees for graduate programs are in education.
-(2022-23)
+Fees for graduate programs are in social and behavioural sciences (2023-24)

 Note: In addition to tuition fees, universities generally charge fees for goods and services supplied to students.
 This includes areas such as student associations, sports and health.
 These additional fees vary widely per university and per student and can run from a few hundred dollars to a few thousand dollars.
 Check with the university for details.